KiddosXP/KiddosXP-AR-Program/OfficialREADME.md

 - Building upon this, an effective learning platform integrating strategic learning methods as well as Augmented reality, a very useful program can be created, which is essentially the crux of our AR program.
 - We therefore present the application Kiddos XP, a program which allows children to learn more of their surroundings as well as basics such as mathematics and geometry, at a ridiculously friendly and basic way for children to understand and enjoy.
-- The application has been specially created with the
+- The application has been specially created knowing that children are the bridge to the next generation.
+Instead of being exposed to all the negative facets of technology and the internet, they are exposed to a better, fun, interactive material which can challenge their cognition in their early years.
 # Getting Started

 ***Grassroots learning***